The team uses PagerDuty to be notified of platform issues.

 Overrides can be used to temporary replace a default user from the rota with another user.
 The original rota remains unchanged and PagerDuty reverts to it at the end of the override.

-To schedule an override, click on
+To schedule an override, select

 Schedule an override on the right handside.
 It will then be listed under